Redresses of Jaheel's Ship

 A possible inspiration: UFO

-There is a clear similarity of the modifications that were made to the design of Jaheel's ship to the computer-generated Baxial on one hand to the Russian Sovatek mobile rig in the UFO episode "The Responsibility Seat" on the other hand.
+There is a similarity of the modifications that were made to the design of Jaheel's ship to the computer-generated Baxial on one hand to the Russian Sovatek mobile rig in the UFO episode "The Responsibility Seat" on the other hand.
 The shortened front section with the small windows, the somewhat irregular angles and the asymmetry (the port side is enlarged) is similar on both designs.

 So much for the brief excursus.
 The series UFO was filmed 10 years before Buck Rogers, 20 years before DS9 and 25 years before Neelix's ship was created for Voyager.
 Furthermore it is a British and not an American series, so it is very unlikely that the model from UFO may have served as more than an inspiration for the Baxial.